 Presents, as appropriate, opportunities for advancement that are similar to those for other employees who are not individuals with disabilities and who have similar positions.”
 [34 CFR §361.5(c) (9)]

+Completion Date

+Date an action item is either completed or due to be completed, which is different from "due date."

 Compliance

 Adhering to the federal and state laws; regulations, TWC policy, guidelines, and specifications that are outlined in this manual, the Business Procedures Manual (BPM), Standards Manual for Customer Services Contract Providers (SMCSCP), GMS, and TWC rules in the TAC.